1 Bg 15-1972: The Yoga of the Supreme Person

 > automatically comes to the stage of sinlessness.

-283 While performing devotional service in the
+277 While one is performing devotional service in the

 > association of pure devotees in full Krsna consciousness,